-The Legal Function's mission is to provide high-quality legal services to the New York Fed.
-The function is headed by the Bank's general counsel and is divided into three divisions, each headed by a deputy general counsel:
+The Legal Function's mission is to provide effective, efficient, and client-focused legal services to the Federal Reserve Bank of New York.
+The function is headed by the Bank’s general counsel and consists of two divisions, each headed by a deputy general counsel.

-- The Financial Services, Technology, and Contracts Division (FSTC) provides legal support for the areas of the Bank that are responsible for financial services, including the Fedwire services, international and domestic currency and coin distribution, and account services for the U.S. Treasury, foreign central banks and international organizations, depository institutions, and other customers.
-FSTC also advises with respect to contract, procurement, and technology matters for the Bank including software licenses and cloud computing.
+The Financial Services team provides legal support for financial services of the Bank, including Fedwire®, international and domestic currency and coin distribution, and account services for the U.S. Treasury, foreign central banks and international organizations, depository institutions, and other customers.

 - Juris doctor, with admission to the New York State bar completed or pending.